-The fair values of the investment properties in Hong Kong, Japan and Singapore, which falls under level 3 of the fair value hierarchy, as at 31 December 2020 and 2019, have been arrived at on the basis of valuations carried out on that date by Cushman & Wakefield Limited, CBRE K.K. and Knight Frank Pte.
+The fair values of the investment properties in Hong Kong, Japan and Singapore, which falls under level 3 of the fair value hierarchy, as at 31 December 2021 and 2020, have been arrived at on the basis of valuations carried out on that date by Cushman & Wakefield Limited, CBRE K.K. and Knight Frank Pte.
 Ltd. respectively, who are independent qualified professional valuers not connected with the Group.
 The valuations were arrived at by reference to comparable market transactions as available in the relevant market.
 Appropriate adjustments have been made to reflect the difference in market conditions and characteristics of each property such as location, size, view, age and etc., and where appropriate by capitalisation of the net income with due allowance for outgoings and provisions for reversionary income potential.

-The fair values of the investment properties in Thailand which falls under level 3 of the fair value hierarchy, as at 31 December 2020, were fair valued by the management by reference to comparable market transactions as available in the relevant market.
-The fair values of the investment properties, as at 31 December 2019, have been arrived at on the basis of valuation carried out by KTAC Appraisal and Services Co., Ltd, who is an independent qualified professional valuer and not connected with the Group.
-The valuations were arrived at by reference to market evidence of recent transaction prices for similar properties.
+The fair values of the investment properties in Thailand which falls under level 3 of the fair value hierarchy, as at 31 December 2021 and 2020, were fair valued by the management by reference to comparable market transactions as available in the relevant market.